CodeForFoco/codeforfoco.github.io/_posts/blog/2016-07-01-hack-the-dot.md

 ---

 Want To Make Fort Collins Better?
-There’s A Hackathon For That
+There’s A Hackathon For That.

 FORT COLLINS, Colo., July 1, 2016 -- Code For FoCo, a new Fort Collins-based civic tech organization, hosts its inaugural hackathon Friday July 8.